-The incidence of Harmful Algae Blooms (HAB), along with its adverse effects, have been increasing in recent years as a result of climate change, increased fertilizer runoffs into water sources, and an accelerated pace of urbanization.
+The incidence of Harmful Algae Blooms (HAB), along with its adverse effects, has been increasing in recent years as a result of climate change, increased fertilizer runoffs into water sources, and an accelerated pace of urbanization.
 However, what are the economic consequences of an uncontrolled algal bloom?
 Is there a way to solve, prevent, or control this phenomenon?
 What are the implications of doing nothing about it?

 Economic activities influenced by algal blooms

 It is estimated that algal blooms have a negative economic impact on several industries.
 The economic impact is not limited to the toxic algae, but also includes the harmful algae, those that do not release toxins but their proliferation also provoke operational problems and the deterioration of water quality.
-This analysis basically considers any algae accumulation which can cause operative problems, deterioration of land attractiveness and specially a negative effect on the water quality.
+This analysis basically considers any algae accumulation which can cause operative problems, deterioration of land attractiveness and especially a negative effect on the water quality.

 Increasing of the water treatment costs: This includes the direct cost of supplements or equipment to tackle an algae Bloom, and also the retribution measures that may apply to an affected population, in case the effects could not be avoided.
-For instance, in Sauce Lake in Uruguay, an important lake that supply water to the touristic area of Maldonado, experienced a cyanobacteria bloom that deteriorated considerably the water quality of the lake.
+For instance, Sauce Lake in Uruguay, an important lake that supplies water to the tourist area of Maldonado, experienced a cyanobacteria bloom that deteriorated considerably the water quality of the lake.
 This forced the water company to exempt users from payment representing a direct loss of US $4 million.

 In the tourism industry.
-The case of Sargasso in the Dominican Republic illustrate the problem.
+The case of Sargasso in the Dominican Republic illustrates the problem.
 An area of touristic attraction was affected causing beach closures, a reduced number of visitors and consequently people subsisting of touristic activities directly suffered income losses.
 The situation is aggravated when the negative effects linger on even after having restored the water quality.
-Visitors tend to avoid areas where algae blooms have occurred as precaution, worsening the economic impact even more.
+Visitors tend to avoid areas where algae blooms have occurred as a precaution, worsening the economic impact even more.

 In the fishing industry; Fish farms have incurred losses of up to US $24 million after large-scale fish deaths as a consequence of an outbreak of toxic algae growth.
 Just like in the tourism situation, the economic impact goes beyond the loss of stock of fish for fishermen because fish consumers form an unfavorable perception that only deepens financial losses over time.
 A study carried out in 2011 estimated in US $900 million the economic losses for the fish industry, only in the United States.

 Decrease in property value.
-Lakes can enhance the attractiveness in the surroundings of urban developments, therefore incrementing the value of a property between a 25% and a 40%.
+Lakes can enhance the attractiveness in the surroundings of urban developments, therefore incrementing the value of a property between 25% and 40%.
 When the water quality of such a lake is so precarious that bad smells and toxins emanate from the lake, the value of a property tends to drop substantially.
-According to some studies, the negative impact to the real state sector has been quantified at an astonishing amount of US $ 2 billion of annual losses.
+According to some studies, the negative impact on the real state sector has been quantified at an astonishing amount of US $ 2 billion of annual losses.

 Broadly speaking, the economic impact is calculated taking into account net losses (like in the fish industry), medical expenses, low productivity, monitoring and solutions costs as a way of comparison respect to a scenario without HAB.
 The before mentioned examples make clear that investing in the mitigation and control of algal blooms is a decision based on founded reasons.
 Being aware of the detrimental consequences and yet overlook the problem is not an option.